 Name Position Phone

 Title of Workshop Issue

-Brief Summary and I Key Points:
+Brief Summary and Key Points:

 How was it taught?
 Materials used?
 Available?
 Video?
 By Whom?
 Etc.?

-How could this progr ram be used in Mar yland?
+How could this program be used in Maryland?

-Other pertinent infor mation?
+Other pertinent information?

-List all workshops at tended.
+List all workshops attended.

-participate in present ing the topics at Le eadership Train ning if ask
+It is expected that you will attend the Education Committee program planning session(s) and actively participate in presenting the topics at Leadership Training if asked.

 Send copies to: President, Vice Presidents (Program and Public Policy) and Treasurer.
 Back of paper may be used for additional information.